lulav/LRS_Documentation/docs/dockerfile/dockerfile_overview.md

 :::tip

-To avoid path errors, try use `WORKDIR` command to specify the container default working directory same as the local environment.
+To avoid path errors, use the `WORKDIR` command to specify the container's default working directory to be the same as the local environment.
 For example the [cannon](https://github.com/citros-garden/cannon) project:
 ```dockerfile
 WORKDIR /workspaces/cannon